craig-friehauf/awsoptionshistory/README.md

 	> Will launch a collection run collecting options pricing information for all tickers/companies found in collection list.

 * ##### GET /data?Ticker=AAPL&day=YYYY-MM-DD
 	> Get a JSON object that can be read by pandas.read_json() to produce a Pandas DataFrame of the all pricing data collected on the given ticker on the given day.
 The api is a little limited but given the size of the storage items this seems to be an efficent way of getting the data out (Design goal #1 try to keep it in Perpetually Free Tier).
-See [encoded requests](#GETENCODED) request below to minimize network traffic out of AWS.
+See [encoded requests](#GETENCODED) below to minimize network traffic out of AWS.
 Returns '[]' if not data is found for the company.

 <a name=GETENCODED></a>

 * ##### GET /data/encoded?Ticker=AAPL&day=YYYY-MM-DD
  	> Get a JSON object that holds all information in a reduced format where the table is stored in a base64 encoded byte string.
 See clientexample/clientexample.py for some python code that will construct a pandas.DataFrame from the response.

+<a name=UNREACHABLE></a>

+* ##### GET /unreachable
+	> e-mail report on data that was not found on last collect run.
+SNSEMAIL must be set

 * ##### POST /purge?uuid=uuid|Ticker=AAPL
 	> This is the only endpoint that will fully delete data that has been collected.
 A valid uuid parameter will delete the data in a given interval.
 A Ticker parameter will delete all data associated with the company/ticker